Eva-Kuk/unique-wings/README.md

 - [Django Tutorial - Newsletter Unsubscribe View](https://www.youtube.com/watch?v=q2B1VpjDjMQ) - Django Tutorial - Newsletter Unsubscribe View from Master Code Online

 ## Acknowledgments
-I would like to thank to:
+I would like to thank:

-- My super mentor Aaron Sinnott for his helpful and valuable feedback and guidance, Thank you:)
+- My mentor Aaron Sinnott for his helpful and valuable feedback and guidance.
-- To my wonderful tutor Kasia for being supported whenever I needed.
-Thank you :)
+- To my tutor Kasia for providing support.
-- I would like to thank the whole fantastic Code Institute Tutor Support team for your help, all tips, explanations, time spent on solving my mysterious problems;) I am grateful for every minute, you are amazing guys with astonishing knowledge.
+- I would like to thank the whole fantastic Code Institute Tutor Support team for your help.
+I am very grateful for every minute, you are amazing guys with astonishing knowledge.
 Thank you for sharing, I have learned a lot from you.
-I would not be myself if I did not thank: Igor, Fatima, Jo, Sean, Sharyl, Johann, Ed,  Thank you :)
+I would not be myself if I did not thank: Igor, Fatima, Jo, Sean, Sharyl, Johann, Ed, Alan, James, John, Scott I hope I didn't miss anybody.
-- My wonderful friend Anna who helped me test and give advice and ideas for better UX improving, my son Adrian for the time devoted to reading and correcting my documentation, and the whole family and friends, Thank you guys:)
+- My friend Anna who helped me test and give advice and ideas for better UX improving, my son Adrian for the time devoted to reading and correcting my documentation.
 - Slack community for great posts.
-Thank you.

 Site for educational purposes only :)